Geography and History

-Your Geography and History Co-ordinator is Mrs Tew
+Your Geography and History Co-ordinator is Mr Atkinson.

 Geography is taught from Nursery to Year 6.
-In the Early Years, it is explored through 'Understanding of the World (UW)' and through a Creative Curriculum Focus Key Skills approach from years 1-6.
+In the Early Years, it is explored through 'Understanding of the World (UW)' and through a knowledge and skills based approach from years 1-6.

 Geography in The Early Years